 Along the way, building on whichever points students start from, teachers scaffold their development toward proficiency in language, critical thinking, and content.

-The Critical Dialogic Interaction model combines sociocultural and sociolinguistic research on effective practices with English Learners, including studies in second-language development, oral and written literacies development, systemic functional linguistics, and theories of accelerated English language development.
+The Quality Interaction model combines sociocultural and sociolinguistic research on effective practices with English Learners, including studies in second-language development, oral and written literacies development, systemic functional linguistics, and theories of accelerated English language development.

 Hear what researchers and practitioners have to say about the development of language: